kevlarr/mngr/README.md

 # Manager [PROTOTYPE]

-Manager **intends** to provide basic but incredibly convenient CRUD on existing database tables.
+Manager **intends** to provide basic but incredibly convenient CRUD on existing database tables, where all you supply is the database URL and the UI (including forms and validations) is generated entirely from the database schema.

 Good for people who...